Did you know that there is a whole world beneath the modern city of Rome? In fact, what you see today on the surface is just the tip of the iceberg.

 4) Vicus Caprarius

 This is a mind blowing tour of the underground layer of Rome!
-We are few steps away to the Trevi fountain and here we will discover where all of the water of the most famous fountain of Rome comes from!
+We are few steps away to the Trevi fountain and here you’ll discover where all of the water of the most famous fountain of Rome comes from!

 📍Vicolo del Puttarello, 25